haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 In this case, since we have information for both interfaces we use a low-sampling configuration file, which takes only a small amount of computational resources to run.
-The initial `sampling` parameter at the rigid-body energy minimization (`rigidbody`) module is set to 50 models, of which only best the 40 are passed to the flexible refinement (`flexref`) module with the `seletop` module.
+The initial `sampling` parameter at the rigid-body energy minimization (`rigidbody`) module is set to 100 models, of which only best the 40 are passed to the flexible refinement (`flexref`) module with the `seletop` module.
 The subsequence flexible refinement (`flexref` module) and energy minimisation (*emref*) modules will use all models passed by the *seletop* module.
 FCC clustering (`clustfcc`) is then applied to group together models sharing a consistent fraction of the interface contacts.
 The top 4 models of each cluster are saved to disk (`seletopclusts`).

 Multiple `caprieval` modules are executed at different stages of the workflow to check how the quality (and rankings) of the models change throughout the protocol.
 In this case we are providing the known crystal structure of the complex as reference.

+**_Note_**: For making best use of the available CPU resources it is recommended to adapt the sampling parameter to be a multiple of the number of available cores when running in local mode.
+For this reason, for the ASEAN HPC school the sampling is set to be a multiple of 48.

 **_Note_**: In case no reference is available (the usual scenario), the best ranked model is used as reference for each stage.
 Including `caprieval` at the various stages even when no reference is provided is useful to get the rankings and scores and visualise the results (see Analysis section below).